pinelle/applied-machine-learning-1/assignments.md

 This assignment is included in my Applied Machine Learning I workshop.

 ## Assignment
+Copy and paste the assignment into a new Anaconda window.

 Set the k value in the KNN algorithm and identify the k values where the precision drops below:
 - 90%
 - 80%